ubc-library-rc/gis-ArcGIS-Storymap/content/publish.md

 <img src="images/publish_map.png" alt="fig1" style="height: 300px; width:400px;"/>

-Another tab on the top of the page is the **Publish**, make sure change your publish options to give the Story Map access to the viewer.
+*1*{: .circle .circle-blue} Another tab on the top of the page is the **Publish**, make sure change your publish options to give the Story Map access to the viewer.

 ![click_on_ribbon](images/publish.png)
 ![click_on_ribbon](images/publish_option.png)